rivb/AR-eyewear-master/README.md

 Right now the app is running OK but with some major issues that needs to be solved.

-1.- The model struggles to keep tracking the faces when turning to the sides and this is a must.
+1.- The model struggles to keep tracking the eyepairs when turning to the sides and this is a must.
+The model use is an Machine Learning aproach that works pretty good but maybe we could use a Deep Learning aproach.

 2.- Wrap everything into a web-based app using a framework like Flask or Django